stvhanna/spaniel/README.md

 ## How it works

-Under the hood, Spaniel uses [Ventana](https://www.github.com/asakusuma/ventana/), a `requestAnmiationFrame`-based stream and window utility.
+Under the hood, Spaniel uses `requestAnmiationFrame`-based streams and window utility.
 Spaniel does not use mutation observers, scroll listeners, or resize listeners.
 Instead, `requestAnmiationFrame` polling is used for performance reasons.

 #### How is it tested?